 When KIPP Chicago’s regional support team moved into our current building in the Pilsen neighborhood, we envisioned it serving two purposes: providing office space for our team and housing the Children’s Museum of Art and Social Justice (CMASJ).
-The mission of the museum is to offer a space for the voices of KIPP Chicago students to be heard and to infuse a social justice curriculum into the arts at our seven schools.
+The mission of the museum is to offer a space for the voices of KIPP Chicago students to be heard and to infuse a social justice curriculum into the arts at our eight schools.
 Our students range in age from 5-14 and the museum offers a space to showcase and celebrate their artistic explorations of social justice themes, inspiring action toward social change.

 Our art exhibits are the result of students engaging in topics such as: the effects of gun violence, geopolitics and physical borders, the forgotten history of the origins of indigo dye, architecture and urban planning, water access and rights, the aesthetic theories and philosophies of Afrofuturism, activism, food justice, and more.
 With each new exhibit, curriculum is designed to bring age appropriate lessons to various art classes in our schools.
 Students are also part of offering tours to visitors and leading activity stations during opening nights.